 About the Transatlantic Council on Migration

 The Transatlantic Council on Migration (TCM) is a unique deliberative body that examines vital policy issues and informs migration policymaking processes across Europe, North America, and Australia.
 The Council’s work is at the cutting edge of policy analysis and evaluation and is thus an essential tool of policymaking.

-Launched in 2008, the Transatlantic Council is an initiative of the Migration Policy Institute in Washington, DC, convened by MPI Co-Founder Demetrios Papademetriou.
+Launched in 2008, the Transatlantic Council is an initiative of the Migration Policy Institute in Washington, DC that was first convened by MPI's founding President, Demetrios Papademetriou.
 The Council’s work is generously supported by the following foundations and governments: the Carnegie Corporation of New York, the Calouste Gulbenkian Foundation, and the governments of Australia, Canada, Germany, the Netherlands, Norway, and Sweden.

 For more information on the Transatlantic Council on Migration, please contact MPI International Program Associate Director Natalia Banulescu-Bogdan at 202-266-1923 or [email protected].